2-Discontinuity Functions Table.

 Integrate one time more to get the moment function M(x) equals W0/b*(1/6)*<x-a1>^3 – W0/b*(1/6)*<x-a2>^3- w0*(1/2)*<x-a2>^2.

-Discontinuity table for cases from 4 to 6.
+2-Discontinuity table for cases from 4-6

-The 7th case in the discontinuity function table is a beam with an upward limited width load of maximum intensity wo.
+The 7th case in the discontinuity function table is a beam with an upward limited-width load of maximum intensity wo.

 Consider the load composed of a rectangular load acting upwards with an intensity of w0 and a base of (a2-a1) minus a triangular downward load with a base of (a2-a1).
-Consider extending both two loads to the beam end.
+Consider extending both loads to the beam end.

 We have added a rectangular load of intensity w0 on the upper side.
 Due to the extension, a trapezoidal load is added to the lower part, covering a larger area, with left ordinate w0 and right ordinate(w0+W0/b*(x-a2).